Those who do not spend time thinking about their health in their youth, spend a lot more time thinking about their health in later life. ~Proverb

 3. Soak up the Sun (and supplement with vitamin D!).
 Autoimmune disease seems to be more prevalent the further away we are from the equator.
 Vitamin D deficiency may be to blame, as this important vitamin, required for proper immune system, gut, and thyroid function, is primarily absorbed through our sunscreen-free skin on sunny days.
 I recommend getting lots of sunshine as a preventative measure.
 I also recommend vitamin D supplements for most people.
 Vitamin D levels should be between 60-80 ng/ml for optimal thyroid receptor and immune system function.
 Vitamin D has been shown to prevent autoimmune disease in clinical trials and may help us properly fight infections like the Epstein-Barr virus.
 As I’ve written in my article on Epstein-Barr, 80% of people with Hashimoto’s have the Epstein-Barr virus in their thyroid glands, as do 62.5% of those with Graves disease.
 The virus can be a trigger or an exacerbating factor for many with autoimmune disease.
 While 90% of people have this virus, those who contract the virus as teens or adults (in contrast to during childhood), are more likely to be debilitated by the virus.
 This is because our body uses vitamin D-dependent immune cells known as CD8+ T to suppress the Epstein-Barr virus.
 CD8+ T cells decrease with age, are lower in women, and are further reduced when vitamin D intake is low.
 Thus, keeping vitamin D levels at an optimal range can help us fight and suppress the virus.
 Keeping the virus suppressed can not just prevent Hashimoto’s, but can also be the key to getting an active case of Hashimoto’s into remission.
 I have other strategies for EBV suppression in my post and am currently testing and researching ways to remove/eradicate the virus from the body.
 Be sure to subscribe to my newsletter if you’d like me to keep you posted.

 4. Pack those probiotics.
 A common story I hear is that a person will be traveling and will have about of “traveler’s diarrhea”, or food poisoning before their health begins to decline.
 From a functional medicine perspective this makes a lot of sense to me – the person’s gut barrier had become compromised by a pathogen and the pathogen remains in the gut creating a chronic low grade infection that leads to intestinal permeability, and eventually leads to the manifestation of autoimmune disease.
-I recommend S. boulardii from Pure Encapsulations or Protocol for Life Balance for the prevention of traveler’s diarrhea, as it boosts our body’s secretory IgA.
+I recommend S. boulardii from Rootcology for the prevention of traveler’s diarrhea, as it boosts our body’s secretory IgA.
 This acts as a natural defense, preventing us from getting pathogens.
-I prefer the Pure Encapsulations brand of S. boulardii (it seems to be more potent), but it does have to be refrigerated.
-When I’m traveling, I use the Protocol for Life Balance brand or the over-the-counter Florastor.
-Florastor has a kids’ version too (please note: it contains a small amount of lactose, which is tolerated in most cases, however if you are ultra-lactose intolerant, you may want to go with one of the two other brands!).
+I created this formula to be shelf-stable without refrigeration, so it’s the perfect choice, whether you are traveling or home.

 5. Supplement with selenium.
 Selenium deficiency has been recognized as a risk factor for autoimmune thyroid disease, including Hashimoto’s, Graves and postpartum thyroiditis.
 Doses of 200 mcg were used as a preventative and as a way to reduce thyroid antibodies in those who already had them.
 Many people may try to get their selenium from brazil nuts, rather than supplementing.
 While I love the idea of Food Pharmacology and getting our nutrients from food, the amount of selenium in Brazil nuts has been found to vary greatly, depending on where the nut was grown.
 So, I recommend taking a selenium supplement instead, like Pure Encapsulations selenomethionine, to get a consistent dose.
 Please check with your doctor or pharmacist for dosing in children.
 You can read more about selenium in this post.